-Arroyo Grande, meaning “Big River” is one of the Five Cities of the Central Coast.
+Arroyo Grande, meaning “Big River,” is one of the Five Cities of the Central Coast.
 Pismo Beach, Oceano, Grover Beach, and Shell Beach make up the other four.
 The Chumash Indians were the first people to have inhabited the area back when they conducted trade with other Indian tribes just south of the mission in San Luis Obispo.
-It was very fertile land and they used it to their advantage.
+It was very fertile land, and they used it to their advantage.

-You can find antique shops, an ice cream shop with flavors you have never dreamed possible, old fashioned hamburgers and other cafes, and pubs that look like they are right out of Ireland.
+You can find antique shops, an ice cream shop with flavors you have never dreamed possible, old-fashioned hamburgers and other cafes, and pubs that look like they are right out of Ireland.

 Arroyo Grande Creek is home to the last swinging bridge left in California.
-Depending on how strong your stomach is, you can go onto the 171 foot bridge, jump around, and have a good time.
+Depending on how strong your stomach is, you can go onto the 171-foot bridge, jump around, and have a good time.

 Farmers Market runs, rain or shine, every Saturday at 2:30.
 You will find music, fruits, veggies, and all kinds of people.
 While you’re there, visit the Santa Manuela School House and the Heritage House Museum.
 Both will entertain the kids and give you a day trip to remember.

 No matter what you do in Arroyo Grande, you are bound to come home feeling like you visited a quiet little town that is often overlooked.
 You might even come home with a sunburn and an antique or two.